-USB PowerShare

-Enable USB PowerShare Enable or disable the USB PowerShare.

-By default, the Enable USB PowerShare option is enabled

-USB Wake Support

-Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
+Power USB PowerShare Enable USB PowerShare Enable or disable the USB PowerShare.
+By default, the Enable USB PowerShare option is enabled USB Wake Support Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
+By default, the option is enabled.
+AC Behavior AC Recovery Enables the system to turn on automatically, when AC is inserted.

-AC Behavior

-AC Recovery Enables the system to turn on automatically, when AC is inserted.

 By default, the Power Off option is enabled.

-Active State Power Management

-Aspm Enables or disables the Active State Power Management (ASPM) level

-By default, the Auto option is enabled.
+Active State Power Management Aspm Enables or disables the Active State Power Management (ASPM) level By default, the Auto option is enabled.
 Block Sleep Enables to block entering sleep (S3) mode in the operating system.

-By default, the ${\bf Block\ Sleep}$ option is disabled.

-Deep Sleep ControlEnable or disable the Deep Sleep mode support.
+By default, the Block Sleep option is disabled.
+Deep Sleep Control Enable or disable the Deep Sleep mode support.
 By default, the Disabled option is enabled.
 Fan Control Override Enable or disable the fan control override feature.
 By default, the option is disabled.
 Intel Speed Shift Technology Enable or disable the Intel speed shift technology support.
 By default, the Intel Speed Shift Technology option is enabled.

+Table 10.
+System setup options-Security menu

-curity TPM 2.0 Security TPM 2.0 Security On Enable or disable TPM 2.0 security options.
+Security TPM 2.0 Security TPM 2.0 Security On Enable or disable TPM 2.0 security options.
 By default, the TPM 2.0 Security On option is enabled.
 Attestation Enable Enables to control whether the Trusted Platform Module (TPM) Endorsement Hierarchy is available to the operating system.

+Table 10.
+System setup options-Security menu (continued)

-By default, the Attestation Enable option is enabled.
+Security By default, the Attestation Enable option is enabled.
 Key Storage Enable Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
 By default, the Key Storage Enable option is enabled.
 SHA-256 BIOS and the TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
 By default, the SHA-256 option is enabled.
 Clear Enables to clear the TPM owner information and returns the TPM to the default state.
 By default, the Clear option is disabled.
 PPI ByPass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
 By default, the PPI ByPass for clear Commands option is disabled.
 Chassis intrusion Controls the chassis intrusion feature.
 By default, the option is disabled.
 SMM Security Mitigation Enable or disable SMM Security Mitigation.
 By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
 By default, the Enable Absolute option is enabled.
-UEFI Boot Path Security Controls whether or not the computer will prompt the user to enter the admir sswords Admin Password Set, change, or delete the administrator password.
-System Password Set, change, or delete the computer password.
-Internal HDD-0 Password Set, change, or delete the Internal HDD-0 password.
-NVMe SSD0 Set, change, or delete the NVMe SSD0 password.
-Password Configuration Upper Case Letter Reinforces password must have at least one upper case letter.
-By default, the option is disabled.
-Lower Case Letter Reinforces password must have at least one lower case letter.
+UEFI Boot Path Security Controls whether or not the computer will prompt the user to enter the admin password (if set) when booting to a UEFI boot device from the F12 boot menu.
+By default, the Always Except Internal HDD option is enabled.